 Finally, answers to real-world and real-research questions.

-Prior to Stata 16, the nonlinearities and extra correlations in most choice models made it difficult to answer truly interesting questions.
+The nonlinearities and extra correlations in most choice models made it difficult to answer truly interesting questions.
 You could easily test whether a covariate was significant and positive but not measure its effect on the probability of a choice.
 Either you accepted answers to limited questions or you derived solutions to your specific questions and programmed them by hand.

 We are consistently faced with making choices.
 For example: